andrewjw/site/_drafts/leadev-london-2023-day-2.md

 _[Janet Balneaves](https://leaddev.com/community/janet-balneaves)_

 This was an interesting style compared to the other talks at LeadDev.
-Instead of one or two people delivering a prepared talk here we had three people (one from each disipline of engineering, product and design) having a discussion.
-It worked pretty well, and they had clearly prepared so made some useful and interesting points.
+Instead of one or two people delivering a prepared talk, here we had three people (one from each discipline of engineering, product and design) having a discussion.
+It worked pretty well, and they had clearly prepared and made some useful and interesting points.
-As it wasn't a prepared presetnation it perhaps wasn't as impactful as the other talks, but it was definitely a nice change of pace.
+As it wasn't a prepared presentation it perhaps wasn't as impactful as the other talks, but it was definitely a nice change of pace.

 ## Riding the rollercoaster of emotions